-Become a Sonography Technician: Why Education is so Important to this Position
+Become a Sonography Technologist: Why Education is so Important to this Position

 According to the Bureau of Labor Statistics, “employment of diagnostic sonographers is expected to grow 23% until 2026, which is faster than average for most other occupations.”

-An ultrasound technician, or sonographer performs diagnostics on patients to determine health issues with organs and soft tissue.
+An ultrasound technologist, or sonographer performs diagnostics on patients to determine health issues with organs and soft tissue.
 It is also commonly used during pregnancy to observe the fetus and record its growth.

 Sonographers use special diagnostic imaging equipment to create images and conduct tests on organs and tissues, which are then used by physicians to diagnose medical issues.
 They typically work alone or with a nurse during the ultrasound/sonogram process.